davehardy20/SAP-Stuff/README.md

 ./bizploit -h

-Warning: It was not possible to load the RFC library, some connectors might not work. bizploit - Open Source ERP Penetration Testing Framework (v1.50)
+bizploit - Open Source ERP Penetration Testing Framework (v1.50)
 Usage: bizploit [-d] [-t targets] [-s script] [-o output]
 	If executed with no arguments	Starts interactive bizploit shell